Day 85

 At the core of the method it loads a level file from disk, then splits it up by line.
 Each line will become one row of level data on the screen, so the method will loop over every character in the row and see what letter it is.
 Our game will recognize five possible options: a space will mean empty space, "x" means a wall, "v" means a vortex (deadly to players), "s" means a star (awards points), and "f" means level finish.

 Using this kind of very simple level text format means that you can write your levels in a text editor, and visually see exactly how they will look in your game.
-You've already tackled most of the code required for the skeleton of loadLevel(), but there are a few things I want to highlight:
+You've already tackled most of the code required for the skeleton of loadLevel()

-• We'll be positioning items as we go.
+method again.
+In case you've forgotten, this loops over an array, extracting each item and its position in the array. - We'll be positioning items as we go.
 Each square in the game world occupies a 64x64 space, so we can find its position by multiplying its row and column by 64.
 But: remember that SpriteKit calculates its positions from the center of objects, so we need to add 32 to the X and Y coordinates in order to make everything lines up on our screen.

-• You might also remember that SpriteKit uses an inverted Y axis to UIKit, which means for SpriteKit Y:0 is the bottom of the screen whereas for UIKit Y:0 is the top.
+- You might also remember that SpriteKit uses an inverted Y axis to UIKit, which means for SpriteKit Y:0 is the bottom of the screen whereas for UIKit Y:0 is the top.
 When it comes to loading level rows, this means we need to read them in reverse so that the last row is created at the bottom of the screen and so on upwards.

-Here's the initial code for loadLevel():
+Here's the initial code for loadLevel()

 func loadLevel() {